alexkroman/ollychat/README.md

 - **Natural Language Queries:** Ask questions and receive results from Prometheus.
 - **Multi-Mode Operation:** Run as a command-line interface (CLI) or a Slack bot.
-- **ChromaDB Integration:** Uses ChromaDB for efficient data storage and retrieval.
 - **Configurable & Extendable:** Easily configurable via environment variables.

 ## Quickstart